zmproni/obsidian-docs/general-knowledge/guides/crunchbang++/set-up-custom-dns.md

-# How to set up a custom DNS on your linux system
+# How to set up a custom DNS on your Debian OS

-In linux distros, the usual file that is used to configure the system's Domain Name Server (DNS) resolver is located at and called [/etc/resolv.conf](debian/files).
+In Debian based distros, the usual file that is used to configure the system's Domain Name Server (DNS) resolver is located at and called [/etc/resolv.conf](debian/files).
 By editing the contents of the file we should be able to change the DNS resolver the system connects to with a custom value.

 My personal favourite DNS resolver is Cloudflare's '1.1.1.1'.
 It advertises one of the fastest speeds, and privacy.
 Two side effects of using this Cloudflare's DNS server are: it opens up access to some sites blocked by ISPs as well as reduce latency in certain games and website loading.